Christian Solidarity International: History

+Slave buy-back programme

 CSI's participation in slave liberation efforts in Sudan has received criticism.
 In 1999, UNICEF called the practice of buying slaves to free them "intolerable," saying that it was not a "lasting solution" to the slavery problem and faulting it for implicitly accepting that human beings can be purchased.
 UNICEF also said that paying money for slaves provided combatants in the war with cash for buying weapons.
 Human Rights Watch stated that buying back slaves might provide a "monetary incentive" for further slave raiding and warned of the "risk of fraud in the redemption process. " In 2002, a United States State Department report on the issue declared, "As a matter of principle, no person holding another who has been abducted or enslaved should be paid to secure that person's release. ...we believe that some legitimate concerns about this practice have been raised."
 Other critics agree that the campaign "encourages the taking of slaves" and "reduces the incentive for owners to set them free without payment" (The New York Times), or "undercuts" the "battle against slavery" (Richard Miniter for The Atlantic).

 CSI responded to UNICEF's 1999 critique by claiming that it never brought American dollars into the warzone, and redeemed slaves only with Sudanese pounds to decrease the potential for fueling the arms trade.
 Others, including Francis Bok who was a slave in Sudan for 10 years, have defended CDI's buy-back-slave program, noting that the organization has purchased the freedom of about 80,000 people.

+International Religious Freedom Act

 The organization was also instrumental in applying legislative pressure that resulted in the passing of the USA's International Religious Freedom Act of 1998.

+Sudan and UN status

 In 1999, at the request of the Government of Sudan, the United Nations revoked CSI's status as a consultative NGO.
 The trigger for the change in status was when CSI allowed John Garang, the leader of the Sudanese People’s Liberation Movement, to speak on its behalf at the UN Commission on Human Rights.
 John Garang, would later became the First Vice President of Sudan following the 2005 Comprehensive Peace Agreement, which ended the country’s 23-year civil war.
 An opinion piece in The New York Times by A. M. Rosenthal described the revocation as a "piece of nastiness" that amounted to "permitting a slave-taking nation to stifle an organization that struggles for slave-freeing”.

 In response to the Darfur genocide, CSI helped to launch the "Sudan Campaign" in the summer of 2004, along with Freedom House, the Institute for Religion and Democracy, and a number of left-wing activists.
 The campaign led to petitions that multinational corporations and pension funds divest from Sudan and staged a civil disobedience program which involved a number of prominent civil rights leaders and human rights activists being arrested at the Sudanese embassy in Washington DC.